sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - You can start your database manually or on a schedule (try [github.com/sqlxpert/lights-off-aws](/../../../lights-off-aws#lights-off) !) whenever you like.
 This tool will not interfere.

-It only stops databases that _AWS_ is starting after they've been stopped for 7 days:
+- This tool only stops databases that _AWS_ is starting after they've been stopped for 7 days:
   [RDS-EVENT-0154](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.instance)
   (RDS)
   and
   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#USER_Events.Messages.cluster)
   (Aurora).
   You do not need to set any opt-in or opt-out tags.
+As long as _you_, rather than _AWS_, started your database, this tool will not try to stop it.

 - Stopping stuff is inherently idempotent: keep trying until it is stopped!
   Some well-intentioned Step Function solutions introduce an intermittent bug